Books on the Move: The Traveling Lighthouse Library

 Lightkeepers' hours were filled with repetitive and difficult labor.
 Keepers knew the lives of friends and strangers alike depended on doing their duty flawlessly.
 The library gave a sense of comfort and something to look forward to after finishing their often intense duties.

-Having worked in libraries for many years, I'm very intrigued by the idea of these traveling book chests.
+Having worked in libraries for many years, I'm very intrigued by the idea of traveling libraries.
 I enjoyed learning more about them when I wrote my book, Mystery Shores.

 In the story, a lighthouse library helps my main characters, Christie and Melina, uncover important secrets and solve a troubling mystery.

 Today, we have much more access to a wide variety of books.
-May you find the same rest and encouragement in reading that the lighthouse keepers experienced when they opened a small lighthouse library and chose a precious book to read.
+May you find the same rest and encouragement that the lighthouse keepers experienced when they opened a small library and found the world.